 - Avoid plastics marked with a “PC,” for polycarbonate, or recycling label #7.
 Not all of these plastics contain BPA, but many do – and it’s better safe than sorry when it comes to keeping synthetic hormones out of your body.

 - Buy or create your own natural cleaning products.

 - Do not use pesticides and herbicides in your garden and lawn.

 - Enjoy regular yearly Panchakarma treatments.
-Sweating and other traditional forms of detox will not help remove fat-soluble toxins.
+Sweating and other traditional forms of purification will not help remove fat-soluble toxins.
 Even dieting alone (reducing fat cells) will not help, because remaining fat cells absorbs the toxic load.
-Ayurveda detox treatments can help eliminate fat-soluble toxins from the cells, brain and liver.
+Ayurveda purification treatments can help eliminate fat-soluble toxins from the cells, brain and liver.